Wheelchair Football (American): Classification

-The rules for Level 1 players are somewhat similar to "touch football," where players touch rather than tackle their opponents.
-In that adaptive game, the player - and not his or her chair - must be touched to count as a tackle.
+The rules for Level 1 players are somewhat similar to "touch football", where players touch rather than tackle their opponents.
+In that adapted game, the player - and not his or her chair - must be touched to count as a tackle.
 Players who have limited or no mobility in their arms use chair-to-chair contact for blocks and tackles.

 Scoring

 Level 1 players, kick offs, punts, runs, and goals are all scored using the hands.
 Level 2 and 3 players, points for pass completion are awarded if the ball hits the player in the area between the hands and their elbows.

 Although the players cannot grab the football, they still need to maneuver their wheelchairs so they can be in the right position for the ball to hit the right place to score.

 Team rules

 A team has six attempts to score once they receive the ball.
-Teams may pass or “run” the ball into the end zone.
+Teams may pass or "run" the ball into the end zone.
 Field goals, kick–offs and punts are thrown.
 A running game clock (no time–outs for incomplete passes, etc.) is used, as well as a play clock.
 Scoring is the same as in stand–up football, with one exception.
 A team that passes for the point–after–touchdown (PAT) will receive two points.
 Field goals are scored when the ball is thrown through the first two vertical uprights that support the hanging basket.